Bipartisanship in United States politics: Periods of bipartisanship

-Oppositionism in 2010s
+Oppositional politics since 2010s

-In the 2010s, there was wide disagreement between the Republicans and Democrats, because the minority party has been voting as a bloc against major legislation, according to James Fallows in The Atlantic.
-In 2010, the minority party has the ability to "discipline its ranks" so that none join the majority, and this situation in the Congress is unprecedented, according to Fallows.
-He sees this inability to have bipartisanship as evidence of a "structural failure of American government."
+In the 2010s, there was wide disagreement between the Republicans and Democrats, because the minority party had been voting as a bloc against major legislation, according to James Fallows.

+In 2010 (Obama had begun his presidency on January 20, 2009), the minority party (then the Republicans) had the ability to "discipline its ranks" so that none join the majority, and this situation in the Congress is unprecedented, according to Fallows.
+He saw this inability to have bipartisanship as evidence of a "structural failure of the American government."

 Adviser to President Obama, Rahm Emanuel, said the period from 2008–2010 was marked by extreme partisanship.

-After the U.S. elections of 2010, with sizeable gains by Republicans in the House and Senate, analyst Charles Babington of the Associated Press suggested that both parties remained far apart on major issues such as immigration and Medicare while there may be chances for agreement about lesser issues such as electric cars, nuclear power, and tax breaks for businesses; Babington was not optimistic about chances for bipartisanship on major issues in the next few years.
+After the U.S. elections of 2010, with sizeable gains by Republicans in the House and Senate, analyst Charles Babington of the Associated Press suggested that both parties remained far apart on major issues such as immigration and Medicare, and there may be chances for agreement about lesser issues such as electric cars, nuclear power, and tax breaks for businesses; Babington was not optimistic about chances for bipartisanship on major issues in the next few years.

-While analyst Benedict Carey writing in The New York Times agrees political analysts tend to agree that government will continue to be divided and marked by paralysis and feuding, there was research suggesting that humans have a "profound capacity through which vicious adversaries can form alliances," according to Berkeley professor Dacher Keltner.
-According to Robert Siegel of National Public Radio, there was virtually no cooperation between Democrats and Republicans in the U.S. during the few years before 2010.
+In 2010, analyst Benedict Carey (The New York Times) agreed that political analysts tend to agree that the government will continue to be divided and marked by paralysis and feuding, there was research suggesting that humans have a "profound capacity through which vicious adversaries can form alliances," according to Berkeley professor Dacher Keltner.

+According to Robert Siegel (NPR), there was virtually no cooperation between Democrats and Republicans in the U.S. during the few years before 2010.

-An analysis in The New York Times in March 2010 suggested that the present state of American politics is marked by oppositional politics which has left the voters cynical about the process.
+An analysis in March 2010 suggested that the then state of American politics was marked by oppositional politics which left the voters cynical about the process.
 Bipartisanship requires "hard work", is "sometimes dull", and entails trying to find "common ground" but enables "serious problem solving", according to editorial writers at The Christian Science Monitor in 2010.

 Impact

 According to political analyst James Fallows in The Atlantic (based on a "note from someone with many decades' experience in national politics"), bipartisanship is a phenomenon belonging to a two-party system such as the political system of the United States and does not apply to a parliamentary system (such as Great Britain) since the minority party is not involved in helping write legislation or voting for it.
-Fallows argues that in a two-party system, the minority party can be obstructionist and thwart the actions of the majority party. although, Anne Applebaum has argued that the United Kingdom often has a bipartisan approach to politics despite appearances.
+Fallows argues that in a two-party system, the minority party can be obstructionist and thwart the actions of the majority party.
+Although, Anne Applebaum has argued that the United Kingdom often has a bipartisan approach to politics despite appearances.

 A call for bipartisanship is often made by presidents who "can't get their way in Congress," according to one view.
 Military policies of the Cold War and actions like the Iraq War were promoted and supported, through the mass media, as bipartisan acts.